 DR. ROBERT WEINZIERL.
 Dr. Robert Weinzierl is a member of our Scientific Advisory Board.
-He is a Reader in Molecular

-Biology at Imperial College London, and is the inventor of the HyperGenomicsTM technology, that the Company is in the process of further developing.
+He is a Reader in Molecular Biology at Imperial College London, and is the inventor of the HyperGenomics TM technology, that the Company is in the process of further developing.
 Dr. Weinzierl joined Imperial College as a lecturer in 1994, where his key responsibilities were research and teaching, combined with various administrative tasks.
 He was promoted to his current position 'Reader in Molecular Biology' in 2009.
 Dr. Weinzierl heads a research group focusing on gene expression mechanisms, with special emphasis on the structure and function of the basal transcriptional machinery.
 Dr. Weinzierl began his PhD in 1983 at the European Molecular Biology Laboratory and completed it at the University of Cambridge (Akam/White Laboratories).
 The focus of his PhD project was the function of homeotic genes (especially Ultrabithorax) during embryonic development, and he completed his thesis in 1988.
 He went on to spend four years as a postdoc at UC Berkeley (Tjian Laboratory).
 Dr. Weinzierl's research efforts focused on the structure and function of the basal transcriptional machineries in archaea and eukaryotes, with a special emphasis on the molecular mechanisms of RNA polymerases.
 In 2011, Dr. Weinzierl's laboratory at Imperial College successfully developed a range of novel methods in the field of gene expression, including in-vitro assembly of protein complexes from recombinant subunits and implementation of robotic methods for high-throughput molecular biology.
-Prior to the Share Exchange Agreement, Dr. Weinzierl'TM technology, Dr. Weinzierl's appointment to the Scientific Advisory Board is pivotal to the development of future HyperGenomicsTM products.
+Prior to the Share Exchange Agreement, Dr. Weinzierl served as a Scientific Advisory Board Member of Singapore Volition since April 5, 2011.
+As the inventor of the HyperGenomics TM products.